alexpetralia/mbta_django/README.md

 **3. Create a new virtual environment**

 I would advise against using `python3-venv` because it will default to Python 3 for package installation.
-This is problematic when installing `supervisord`, which requires Pyhon 2.
+This is problematic when installing `supervisor`, which requires Pyhon 2.
 I also advise against Anaconda's virtual environment manager with this specific project.
 Within the "mbta_django folder", run:

 `virtualenv venv` (uses the existing "venv" directory that you cloned)